TascoGitGud/Bicycle-Manufacturer-Performance-Analysis-Using-SQL/README.md

 ## 🔎 Query Repository

-**Query 1: Sales Volume L12M</b> (Click to expand)**
+**Query 1: Sales Volume L12M</b>)**

 *Question: Calc Quantity of items, Sales value & Order quantity by each Subcategory in L12M.*

-*Tracking the last 12 months of sales by subcategory helps the business spot which product lines are growing or declining in real time - so inventory and marketing budgets can be adjusted before it's too late.*
+> Tracking the last 12 months of sales by subcategory helps the business spot which product lines are growing or declining in real time - so inventory and marketing budgets can be adjusted before it's too late.

 ```sql
 WITH